RetroAchievements/docs/docs/developer-docs/rollouts.md

 ## General Guidelines

 It's worth noting that these are general guidelines that apply to all rollouts.
-Individual rollouts may require addtional guidelines.
+Individual rollouts may require additional guidelines.

 - Each rollout needs a coordinator/manager to handle a variety of tasks to ensure the rollout goes smoothly.